 What Muscles Are Used In A Resistance Band Leg Press?

-In leg presses you are extending your legs and bringing your hips forward.
-The Quadriceps (short: Quad) is responsible for extending your leg.
-The Glutes move your hip forward.
+In leg presses you are extending your legs.
+The Quadriceps (short: Quad) and Glutes are responsible for extending your leg.
 These two muscles will be doing the majority of the work in this exercise.

 In addition, your hamstring will be involved as well.
 They will provide stability by being active throughout the movement.